 The first reason is obvious.
 The competition is minimal.
 People are busy with post-holiday plans, some are bundling up, not even venturing out as often to grocery shop.
 Nationally speaking, the months of May, June, July, and August make up a whopping 40% of existing home sales, while January and February account for a paltry 6%.
 Many sellers know this, and just don’t bother listing.
 But what about those houses out there for sale all prepped and ready for you to tour?

-Although bidding wars are not as common as they were a year ago, winter can still knock the wind out of the competition, permitting you to be a bit more selective with your home purchase.
+Although bidding wars are not as common as they once were, winter can still knock the wind out of the competition, permitting you to be a bit more selective with your home purchase.
 While a bigger seasonal inventory means a larger pool of home to choose from, your chances of successfully buying any home are higher when it’s at least a tad chilly if not frosty.
 Fewer buyers mean fewer all-cash, over-asking offers—making your traditionally-financed offer more appealing.

 Another advantage is potentially getting a better quote on moving expenses since you aren’t competing with a hundred other moving households.